ANALYTICS SOLUTIONS2025-12-31

 This can lead to models that perform well on synthetic data but poorly on real-world data.

-The quality of such data is highly dependent on the quality of the input data and the model used to generate the data.
+The quality of such data depends heavily on the quality of the input data and the model used to generate it.

-The data may be biased due to bias in the input data.
+The data may be biased due to input data bias.
 This data can only mimic the real-world data, but not make an exact copy.

 This also means it may not throw up outliers that the original data has.